zmapleshine/Mintopa/README.md

 # About

-Midnight-Opera uses maven to build opentelemetry-java-instrumentation, which can be viewed as transplanting from gradle build tool to maven.
+Mintopa uses maven to build opentelemetry-java-instrumentation, which can be viewed as transplanting from gradle build tool to maven.
 Developers can build their own features base on it.

 # Getting Started